 Applying for a Transmitter Control Code (TCC)

-Now is the time to apply for a TCC, as it may take up to 45 days to process the application.
+When preparing 1099 filings, apply for a TCC early as it may take up to 45 days to process the application.
 Below are the three IRS e-filing systems, each system has their own transmitter control code (TCC) and cannot be used interchangeably.

 - IRIS System (Information Reporting Intake System) - IRIS TCCs start with ‘D’.
 IRIS does not require special software to operate, making it the more accessible e-filing option.
 However, it does not allow submission of forms 1042 and only 100 or fewer forms can be submitted at a time.